Comfortable and Furious

 – Bolaji Badejo as Alien

-Every time I view Alien I can’t help but to marvel at this timeless masterpiece horror classic, the best ever made.
-Ridley Scott, with the help of brilliant Alien design from Oscar-winner H.R.
+Every time I view Alien, I can’t help marveling at this masterpiece horror classic.
+Ridley Scott, with the help of Alien design from Oscar-winner H.R.
 Giger, takes the viewer to the very end of the nightmare tunnel, and maybe a little farther.
 This movie was made on a shoestring budget and the old-fashioned way, with imagination and talent.
 The end result is the absolute epitome of a horror movie that only gets better with age.

-The Nostromo is a mining ship, a huge towing vessel, complete with dark, claustrophobic and unforgiving sets.
-Most of these were made out of old airplane parts and the result was and still is a spectacular achievement in horror.
-The flickering lights, gently swaying and clanking chains and dripping water all provide a sinister environment for a most unwelcome guest.
+The Nostromo is a mining ship, a huge towing vessel, complete with dark and claustrophobic sets.
+Most of these were made out of old airplane parts and the result was, flickering lights, gently swaying and clanking chains, and dripping water, that all provided a sinister environment for a most unwelcome guest.

-The crew and cast are (or were) a blue-collar lot of unknowns, but the chemistry and acting is superb and believed– enhancing the absolutely real horror that awaits each one of them… no Superheroes here, and they were in no way prepared for what awaited them.
-They are scared, and rightfully so, and no one projects this better than Veronica Cartwright as Lambert, the very embodiment of a hysterical, sobbing woman scared out of her wits…and for very good reason.
+The crew and cast are (or were) a blue-collar lot of unknowns, but the chemistry and acting is superb — enhancing the absolutely real horror that awaits each one of them.
+There were no Superheroes here, and they were in no way prepared for what awaited them.
+They are scared, and rightfully so, and no one projected this better than Veronica Cartwright as Lambert, the very embodiment of a hysterical, sobbing woman scared out of her wits…and for very good reason.

-Alien is truly awesome from beginning to end as the hands-on effort and imagination of Ridley Scott is stunning, even in this day and age of special effects and CGI.
-The designs of Giger are wildly original and unforgettable and the editing by Terry Rawlings was crisp, making for a perfect storm of a horror flick.
-No one who has seen Alien will ever forget the dinner scene, one of the most horrifying, even to be presented to an unwary viewer.
-Even the actors were unaware of what was coming down, maximizing the effect of the event.
+Alien is truly awesome from beginning to end as the hands-on effort and imagination of Ridley Scott was stunning, even in this day and age of special effects and CGI.
+The designs of Giger are original and the editing by Terry Rawlings was crisp, making for a perfect storm of a horror flick.
+No one who has seen Alien will ever forget the dinner scene, one of the most horrifying ever to be presented to an unwary viewer.
+Even the actors did not know what was coming down, maximizing the effect of the event.

 Every time I watch this movie, I thoroughly enjoy the enormous raw talent and creativity that made it possible.
-The ships are organic and almost alive as was terrifyingly demonstrated by the cavernous spaceship that surrounded an even creepier Space Jockey.
-I cannot say enough about the use of lighting and sound, both of which complemented Goldsmith’s wonderful musical score.
-Ridley Scott is a genius; his creativity with using ordinary objects and hands on attention to detail make this film what it is.
+The ships are organic and almost alive as was demonstrated by the cavernous spaceship that surrounded an even creepier Space Jockey.
+The use of lighting and sound, both complemented Goldsmith’s wonderful musical score.
+Ridley Scott is a genius; his creativity with using ordinary objects and hands-on attention to detail make this film what it is.
 The design of the Alien monster is a feat that will probably never be duplicated.
-As far as violent nesses, violent does not begin to describe his methodology, heart-stopping is more accurate.
+And for violence, violent does not begin to describe his methodology; heart-stopping is more accurate.

-From the terrifying sets to the even more terrifying Alien, with a very sinister elongated head replete with rows of smashing teeth, the viewer is scared shirtless time and time again.
-The movie literally oozes with organic evil as the makers of Alien put on a horror show clinic.
-Ridley Scott shows you just enough to make your imagination and senses run wild as the viewer only gets a glimpse of this terror of all terrors.
+From the terrifying sets to the even more terrifying Alien, with a very sinister elongated head replete with rows of smashing teeth, the viewer is scared shitless time and time again.
+The movie literally oozes evil as the makers of Alien put on a horror show clinic.
+Ridley Scott shows just enough to make your imagination and senses run wild as the viewer only gets glimpses of this terror of all terrors.

 The third memorable scene employs what a great horror movie always employs and that is the unexpected and ingenious plot twist.
 Ash is revealed as a Company planted robot, charged with bringing the alien back to earth in an ultra-violent and equally terrifying reality check at Mother’s console.
 That oozing milk-mouth, and the reverberating and super chilling voice of the freshly decapitated Ash, did nothing to encourage what was left of the Nostromo crew.
 He coldly let them have it between the eyes as to what they were really up against.